Cardiology Advertising: Digital Marketing to Cardiologists

 • Specialty journals and publications

-With hashtags, it’s important to leverage medical language to avoid targeting patients.
+When using hashtags, it’s important to use medical language to avoid targeting patients.
 Some examples of hashtags we use to target cardiologists include:

 • #cardiotwitter